 After a successful pilot in North West Tasmania, Project O has grown to represent a national movement of young women driving change in their communities.

 Piloted in Wynyard in 2014, Project O continues to run successfully in partnership with Wynyard High School and several key community organisations.
-In 2018, Project O will begin at Smithton High School – generating a broad cohort of young women leaders on Tasmania’s North West Coast.
+In 2018, Project O began a rollout in Smithton – generating a broad cohort of young women leaders on Tasmania’s North West Coast.

-In partnership with Mahogany Rise Primary School and Monterey Senior College in Frankston North, Project O will pilot its new digital inclusion strategy Digital O, from 2108 – 2020.
+In partnership with Mahogany Rise Primary School and Monterey Senior College in Frankston North, Project O will pilot and rollout its new digital inclusion strategy Digital O, from 2108 – 2022.

 Based on positive findings in Tasmania, Project O ran successfully in Cooma, NSW in 2016 – 2017 with young women in Y8 & Y9.
 Key partners included Monaro High School and Birdsnest.

 In partnership with Canberra Theatre Centre and Campbell High School, Project O ran a sister program to Cooma activity in 2017, with a focus on producing Colourathon at the NGA.
 Big hART also ran a capsule program in 2019, again in partnership with the NGA, called “Women in Art”.